-Mashed Potato Tuna Patties, the ideal last minute appetizer that can feed a hungry crowd.
+Tuna and Potato Patties, or tuna fish cakes, the ideal last minute appetizer that can feed a hungry crowd.
 Ridiculously easy to make, these patties are a great way of using up leftover mashed potatoes, and also sneak in some good old tinned tuna.

 Back when she was around one year old, she used to like pasta with tomato sauce and tuna, but then she decided tuna (along with many others) was not her thing.
 And who has tuna now?
 I can’t believe it, l’m a genius 😂

-I totally agree that baking is the way forward, rather than frying these patties, but as l told you in one of my previous posts, my oven is broken and l’m yet to get it fixed.
+I totally agree that baking is the way forward, rather than frying these tuna and potato patties, but as l told you in one of my previous posts, my oven is broken and l’m yet to get it fixed.
 We are going on holiday tomorrow yaaay!!!
 So l’ll have to get it done after we come back.

 Talking about holidays, l’ve been waiting for it for so long now!
 We’re going to Romania to visit my family, and while little ones get spoilt rotten by my parents, l’ll finally get a chance to put my feet up for a bit.